-It is the responsibility of DPCU to collate all M&E data in each district (including those gathered by the decentralised agencies and CSOs), to analyse and report to the RPCU, NDPC and other MDAs and stakeholders.
-However, the purpose of the district M&E is not just to produce reports to satisfy regional and national reporting requirements.
-M&E data only becomes useful when analysed and interpreted to highlight key areas of concern and to identify interventions for development and poverty reduction in the district.
+It is the responsibility of PPMED to collate all M&E data (including those gathered by the other agencies and CSOs), to analyse and report to NDPC and other stakeholders.
+However, the purpose of the sector M&E is not just to produce reports.
+M&E data only becomes useful when analysed and interpreted to highlight key areas of concern and to identify interventions for development in the sector.

 The data should be analysed to show the results being produced by each project.
-Data analysis will further show how the district is performing with regards to all the indicators (core and district specific) and the critical areas of concern for the general public.
+Data analysis will further show how the sector is performing with regards to all the indicators (core and sector specific) and the critical areas of concern for the general public.
 Each indicator should be examined and the appropriate action taken to address the findings.
 Once an indicator has been highlighted for concern, further exploration should be taken on that issue.
-The basis for the analysis is to report on the progress of each indicator towards meeting the goal, objectives and targets of the DMTDP and the new policy framework.
+The basis for the analysis is to report on the progress of each indicator towards meeting the goal, objectives and targets of the SMTDP and the new policy framework.

-The data must therefore be analysed in a systematic way so that lessons learned can be fed into the district action plans and the next DMTDP.
-However, project data analysis and presentation may also depend on the information needs of stakeholders.
-In spite of that, districts should focus on identifying linkages between the various projects and the goals and objectives of the DMTDP and the new policy framework.
+The data must therefore be analysed in a systematic way so that lessons learned can be fed into the sector action plans and the next SMTDP.
+However, project data analysis and presentation may depend on the information needs of stakeholders.
+In spite of that, MDAs should also focus on identifying linkages between the various projects and the goals and objectives of the SMTDP and the new policy framework.